Piraeus: the Athens gateway to the Aegean islands

 The city of Piraeus is the main gateway from Athens to the islands of the Aegean, located 12 km southwest of the Athens city center and lying along the east coast of the Saronic Gulf.
 The biggest asset of Piraeus is its port.
 It is the largest port in Greece and the busiest port in Europe, serving around 20 million passengers per year.

-Ferries departing from Piraeus
+Ferries departing from Piraeus Port

 As mentioned before Piraeus is the busiest passenger port in Europe.
 It is connecting Athens to the islands of Crete, Cyclades, Dodecanese, Northern Aegean and Saronic Gulf.

-Ferries from Piraeus to Crete
+Ferry from Piraeus to Crete

 Piraeus is connected to Crete with at least three ferries per day.
 Ferries to Heraklion and Chania depart from Gates E2 and E3, while the ferry to Rethymnon departs from Gates E6 or E7.
 During the summer season, additional schedules serve the route from Piraeus to Crete as the passenger volume gets quite increased.